MonikaCon/stackoverflow-dev/README.md

 ## Project Motivation
 For this project, i am studying stackoverflow developer - 2020 dataset.

-1. How frequently the developers do overtime ?
+1. What percent of developers do frequent overtime?
-2. What percentage of all respondents and professional developers do overtime most frequently ?
+2. Do more developers do frequent overtime in large organizations?
-3. Do small organization have people working overtime more frequently ?
-4. Is employment have any role in overtime ?
-5. Which country have people working overtime more frequently ?
+3. From the top 10 countries with the highest number of developers, in which country more developers do frequent overtime?

 ## Repository Structure
 - data